TIMELINE-North Korea's tests and summits over recent years | Law-Order

 TIMELINE-North Korea's tests and summits over recent years

-North Korea launched two ballistic missiles into the sea near Japan, South Korea's military said on Wednesday, ratcheting up tensions just days after testing a long-range cruise missile.
+North Korea was testing its first railway-based missile launching system when it fired two missiles on Wednesday, state media said on Thursday, ratcheting up tensions just days after testing a long-range cruise missile.

 Following are key moments in North Korea's missile tests and its foreign relations, in particular with the United States, over the past few years.
 2017